 Blue Whale with a Naturaliste Charters vessel in the distance.
 Image: Naturaliste Charters

 Pia explains that it was originally understood that Blue Whales travelled solo for the most part, but over the last few years local marine scientists have discovered that they prefer to move in pods.
-Working with Naturalise Charters has corroborated this.
+Working with Naturaliste Charters has corroborated this.
 “We’ve seen up to eight whales in one area, suggesting that they travel together,” she says.

-Naturalise Charters marine biologists began recording the behaviour of Blue Whales approximately three years ago out of personal interest, focusing predominantly on their behavioural patterns.
+Naturaliste Charters marine biologists began recording the behaviour of Blue Whales approximately three years ago out of personal interest, focusing predominantly on their behavioural patterns.
 “We watch the Blues in the shallow, gentle waters of Geographe Bay, and usually they don’t do very much because they’re so incredibly large,” she explains.
 “For us, it’s the group dynamics that are really remarkable.
 What direction is the pod heading in?
 How big are the whales?
 Is there a calf in the pod?
 Any information collected is donated to Western Whale Research, who have been conducting whale surveys in the area for the past two decades.”

 Three Blue Whales with a Naturaliste Charters vessel in the distance.
 Image: Naturaliste Charters